 Contracts/Real Estate Law

-This area of law differs from corporate law in the sense that you’re trying to do this strictly for individuals and small startups.
+This area of law differs from corporate law in the sense that you’re trying to do this strictly for individuals and small businesses.
 This is where Rocket Lawyer and Legal Zoom made their play for an SBLS business.

 It’s basically paying a little extra money for the illusion of legal knowledge without the substance of it.

-There is no one-size fits all contract, regardless of what others may advertise, and what you choose to include or not will have future consequences, both for yourself and your business.
+There is no one-size-fits-all contract, regardless of what others may advertise, and what you choose to include or not will have future consequences, both for yourself and your business.
 Contact an experienced attorney near you today if you have legal needs.

 Personal Injury Law

-Insurance against their insurance companies.
+insurance against their insurance companies.

 You’re trying to sell these people on the concept that even though they likely pay hundreds of dollars in insurance premiums, they should pay you an additional nominal fee just in case they get into a crash and that same insurance company decides not to pay them a fair amount.